WeAreAVP/fixity/README.md

 python /path/to/pyinstaller/pyinstaller.py --onefile --noconsole --icon="images\icon.ico" AutoFixity.py

-These files are placed in "dist" directory after compilation of above commands
+These files are placed in "dist" directory after complilation of above commands

-Note: Turn on the debugging for app using --console
+Note: to turn on the debugging for app using --console

 when placing the file for the build

 Fixity.exe will be placed at the same level of all other directories for example (bin,schedules,history,etc)